Casanova (Soolking and Gazo song)

 "Casanova" is a song by Algerian singer Soolking featuring French rapper Gazo.
 It was released on 6 July 2023, produced by Voluptk and Nass Brans.
 The song peaked at number one on the French Singles Chart.

+Due to this success, Casanova has a total of four different versions in German, Swedish, Turkish and Spanish.
+Milano was featured on the German version, ADAAM on the Swedish version and Sefo on the Turkish version.
+In December 7 2023, Soolking released the official remix for Casanova, featuring the Spanish artists Lola Indigo and Rvfv.
+This version was also a huge success, reaching number one at Spain charts and reaching over more than 110 million streams at Spotify.